irctrakz/docker-wireguard-tiny/README.md

 # docker-wireguard-tiny
-A standalone userspace Wireguard implementation using Alpine Linux.
+A standalone userspace Wireguard (Boringtun) implementation using Alpine Linux.

 Resultant container is <20MB uncompressed, and <7MB compressed!